ghomasHudson/Jellyfin-Auto-Collections/README.md

 ## How to use
 First, copy `config.ini.EXAMPLE` to `config.ini` and change the values for your specific jellyfin instance.

+Install the requirements with `pip install -r requirements.txt`.

 Then run the python files for each type of collection:

 - `imdb_list.py` makes collections based on [IMDb](www.imdb.com) lists.